Numerical Methods for Biomembranes: conforming subdivision methods versus non-conforming PL methods: Conclusion and Future Work

 Admittedly, our analyses in Section~\ref{sec:analysis} only address one fundamental aspect of what we may expect from the PL and SS methods.
 Even so, both the positive and negative results there have much room for improvements.

-The positive result Proposition~\ref{prop:MainPositive} asserts that some subsequence of a sequence of discrete minimizers converges to a minimizer of the continuous problem; the result does not say anything about the rest of the sequence.
-Does it mean that some elements of our hard-earned sequence $\mathbf{x}^j$ may have nothing whatsoever to do with \emph{any} minimizer of the continuous Willmore problem, even for arbitrarily large $j$?
-We do not believe so.
-This seems like just an artifact of adapting the direct method of Simon \textit{et al} (Proposition~\ref{thm:Simon:Willmore}) to our computational setting.
-We have the following conjecture that may strengthen Proposition~\ref{prop:MainPositive} to a form more meaningful for computation: \begin{conjecture} \normalfont Let $\bx_j$ be any minimizing sequence in the setting of Theorem~\ref{thm:Simon:Willmore}.
-(In particular, $\bx_j$ can be an approximate $W$-minimizer over $\Imm_{\euS^j}$, as in Proposition~\ref{prop:MainPositive}.) \begin{itemize} \item[{(I)}] There is a sequence of M\"obius transformations $G_j$ in $\bR^3$ such that the sequence $G_j \circ \mathbf{x}_j(K)$ of surfaces can be partitioned into subsequences each of which converges in Hausdorff distance to \emph{some} M\"obius representative of a genus $g$ Willmore minimizer.
+The positive result Theorem~\ref{prop:MainPositive} asserts that some subsequence of a sequence of discrete minimizers converges to a minimizer of the continuous problem; the result does not say anything about the rest of the sequence.
+Does it mean that some elements of our hard-earned sequence $\mathbf{x}_j$ may have nothing whatsoever to do with \emph{any} minimizer of the continuous Willmore problem, even for arbitrarily large $j$?
+We do not believe so, as we may use Theorem~\ref{prop:MainPositive} repeatedly in the following way: \begin{itemize} \item Apply the theorem to extract a convergent subsequence (convergent in the sense stated in the theorem) from $\mathbf{x}_j$ \item Remove this subsequence from the original sequence, the remaining sequence is still a minimizing subsequence. \item Apply the theorem again to extract a convergent subsequence from the remaining sequence. \item ... \end{itemize} Loosely speaking, this process should exhaust the whole sequence, and hence it seems plausible we can partition the original sequence $\mathbf{x}_j$ into subsequences each of which converges to \textit{some} Willmore minimizer.
+We therefore expect the following to hold true: \begin{conjecture} \normalfont Let $\bx_j$ be any minimizing sequence in the setting of Theorem~\ref{thm:Simon:Willmore}.
+(In particular, $\bx_j$ can be an approximate $W$-minimizer over $\Imm_{\euS^j}$, as in Theorem~\ref{prop:MainPositive}.) \begin{itemize} \item[{(I)}] There is a sequence of M\"obius transformations $G_j$ in $\bR^3$ such that the sequence $G_j \circ \mathbf{x}_j(K)$ of surfaces can be partitioned into subsequences each of which converges in Hausdorff distance to \emph{some} M\"obius representative of a genus $g$ Willmore minimizer.

 \item[{(II)}] If we further assume that the Willmore minimizer of genus $g$ is unique up to M\"obius transformations, as would be implied by the generalized Willmore conjecture (see Section~\ref{sec:Lawson}), then the whole sequence of surfaces $G_j \circ \mathbf{x}_j(K)$ in (I) converges in Hausdorff distance to \emph{some} M\"obius representative of a genus $g$ Willmore minimizer. \end{itemize} \end{conjecture}